callihiggins/DWDMobile/README.md

 Laptops and WiFi available are valuable tools for use in the classroom.
 Unfortunately, they can very easily be a distraction as well.
 Since this class is technical in nature and we'll likely be trying code and looking at online resources laptops use will likely be very useful.
 We should though be courteous to one another and when we have outside guests, during discussion or student presentations laptops use should be curtailed.

-## Weekly Assignments

-We will have weekly assignments that are relevant to material from the previous class.
-These assignments are required and you should be prepared to show/talk about them in class.
-This is 40% of your grade.

-## Final Projects

-Class will culminate final projects.
+## Project based course

+The assignments in this course will build upon new material we learn one week to the next.
+In order to create a completed project in the short, six week format of this course, you will pick one project at the beginning of class to work on throughout the semester.
 You are expected to push your abilities to produce something that utilizes what you have learned in the class that is useful in some manner to yourself or the world.
-This will comprise 40% of your grade.
+It is important to keep up with the weekly assignments, as these will count for 40% of your grade, while the final product is another 40%.

 ## Attendance